 Heavy cast iron lid makes pressing easier.
 Can also make pizza crust.
-Well-engineered, surfaces are perfectly flat.
+Well-engineered; surfaces are perfectly flat.
+Some consider the Victoria to be the Cadillac of tortilla presses, but be aware of its additional weight.
+Naturally nonstick.

-6-inch tortillas may be too small for some users.
+May be too small for some users.
 Requires considerable pressure for best results.
-Aluminum not dishwasher safe.

 With the increase in popularity of Mexican cuisine, many home chefs now want to add tortilla making to their repertoire.
 Whether you’re looking to cook authentic Mexican cuisine, or you’re a DIY chef who wants to know every ingredient in your food, a tortilla maker can be a fun and healthy addition to the kitchen.
 Making good tortillas takes a combination of the right recipe, skill, and a decent tortilla maker.